 340.0

 3D printing is the layer-by-layer creation of three-dimensional objects using materials such as plastic or metal, based on a digital design.
 Simulation of the 3D printing process involves software that predicts and enhances the printing process for efficient and accurate production.
-This training package includes the use of the AM Modeler plug-in, which allows for selecting the type of 3D printing and conducting the simulation without coding.
+This training package includes the use of the Abaqus AM Modeler plug-in, which allows for selecting the type of 3D printing and conducting the simulation without coding.
 Two workshops will be taught to master the use of this plug-in: "Sequential Thermomechanical Analysis of Simple Cube One-Direction with LPBF 3D Printing Method Using the Trajectory-Based Method with AM Plug-In" and "3D Printing Simulation with Fusion Deposition Modeling and Laser Direct Energy Deposition Method with AM Plug-In".

 Additive Manufacturing or 3D Printing Abaqus simulation